malcolms-anatomy/Malcolms-Anatomy/README.md

 # 👋 Hi, I'm Malcolm Iheremelam

 ## 🚀 About Me
-I'm a Medical Software Engineer with a passion for creating efficient and scalable healthcare solutions.
-I specialize in Python, C, and Java development and have experience working on various projects, from web applications to systems programming.
-In addition to my technical expertise, I am the founder, CEO, and Tech Lead at Malcolm's Anatomy, a startup focused on delivering innovative health education, community engagement, and tech services to health and medical institutions in Nigeria.
+I am a Medical Software Engineer dedicated to creating efficient and scalable healthcare solutions, particularly in the realm of prosthetic technology.
+I specialize in Python, C, and Java development and have experience working on diverse projects, ranging from web applications to systems programming.
+As the Founder, CEO, and Tech Lead at Malcolm's Anatomy, I lead a startup committed to delivering innovative prosthetic solutions, health education, and community engagement to support individuals with limb loss and related needs across Nigeria.

 ## 🛠️ Skills
-- **Languages**: Python, C, Node.js, Java
+- **Languages**: Python, JavaScript (Node.js), C
+- **Frameworks**: Django, Flask, Express.js
+- **Databases**: MySQL, PostgreSQL, MongoDB
+- **APIs**: RESTful APIs, GraphQL
+- **Cloud Platforms**: AWS, Azure
-- **Tools & Frameworks**: Django, Flask, Express.js, Git, Docker, VS Code, SDL2, WordPress, etc.
+- **Containerization & Orchestration**: Docker, Kubernetes
+- **Testing Frameworks**: Jest, PyTest, Mocha
+- **Version Control**: Git, GitHub, Bitbucket
+- **Development Methodologies**: Agile, Scrum
+- **Soft Skills**: Strong communication, teamwork, and problem-solving abilities

 ## 💼 Projects
 ### Malcolm's Anatomy
-- **Description**: Malcolm's Anatomy is a startup that I founded, where we focus on delivering innovative health education, community engagement, and technology services tailored for health and medical institutions.
-As the CEO and Tech Lead, I oversee all technical aspects of the company, from product development to deployment, ensuring that our solutions are efficient, scalable, and user-friendly.
+- **Description**: Malcolm's Anatomy is a startup focused on enhancing mobility and accessibility for individuals with limb loss and related needs.
+Our team delivers innovative prosthetic solutions, health education, and community engagement initiatives designed for individuals and healthcare institutions.
+As the CEO and Tech Lead, I guide our dedicated team in overseeing all technical aspects of the company, from product development to deployment, ensuring our solutions are efficient, scalable, and user-friendly.
-- **Technologies**: WordPress, Elementor, Yoast SEO, WooCommerce, JetPack etc.
+- **Technologies**: HTML, CSS, JavaScript, Python, Django, Flask, MySQL, RESTful APIs, Docker, Git, Google Analytics, D3.js, Jest.
 - **Key Features**:
-  - Health education platforms
-  - Community engagement tools
-  - Custom tech services for medical institutions
+  - **Prosthetic education platforms**: Providing valuable information and resources on prosthetic options and care.
+  - **Community engagement tools**: Facilitating connections and support among individuals with limb loss and their families.
+  - **Custom tech services for healthcare institutions**: Offering tailored solutions to enhance patient care and support for individuals with prosthetic needs.

 ### Data Munging [Visit Repo](https://github.com/malcolms-anatomy/forage-walmart-task-4)
 - **Description**: This project involves data munging and database insertion using Python.